Simplify Your GST Compliance with Expert Guidance!

 Composition scheme for small businesses

-Under GST Small businesses with an aggregate turnover of Rs 20 lakh to Rs 1 crore can be benefited.
-The composition scheme gives an option to pay taxes at lower rates.
+Under GST Small businesses with an aggregate turnover of Rs 20 lakh to Rs.
+1.5 crores can benefit.
+Small businesses with the above-mentioned threshold can opt for the composition scheme and pay taxes at lower tax rates.
+This move has reduced the compliance and tax burden on small taxpayers.

-The taxpayer can opt for composition scheme if the turnover does not exceed Rs 75 lakh in the north eastern states of
+The taxpayer can opt for composition scheme if the turnover does not exceed Rs 1.5 crores.
+However, the threshold for northeastern states and Himachal Pradesh is Rs.75 lakhs.
+The lower threshold will be applicable to the states mentioned below -

 • Arunachal Pradesh,